nightroman/Invoke-Build/README.md

     Invoke-Build

-You should see output of the build process, testing in this case.
-If the last message starts with *"Build completed"* then ignore all errors and warnings, failures are tested as well and their issues are counted and reported.
+You should see output of building, testing in this case.
+If the last message starts with *"Build completed"* then ignore all errors and warnings, they are expected during this test.

     Build completed with errors.
-116 tasks, 26 errors, 1 warnings, 00:00:09.5316167
+132 tasks, 27 errors, 1 warnings, 00:00:09.8095611

 This is it, Invoke-Build is ready to build scripts.
 If building existing scripts is all that you need then you are done.
 Otherwise, in order to learn the basics